 housands of people have marched in Hong Kong to protest Beijing's decision to delay the introduction of full democracy in the city.
 Protesters in today's (Sunday's) march demanded that Beijing allow Hong Kong citizens to directly elect their leader and all lawmakers by 2012.
 China's leadership ruled last month that direct elections for Hong Kong's leader would have to wait until 2017.
 Beijing also said full elections for the territory's legislature would not come before 2020 at the earliest.
 Organizers of today's rally say more than 20 thousand people joined the march as it proceeded from Hong Kong's Victoria Park to the city's government headquarters.

-India's prime minister is in China for a three-day trip aimed at boosting the sometimes strained relations between the Asian nations.
+INDIA-CHINA: India's prime minister is in China for a three-day trip aimed at boosting the sometimes strained relations between the Asian nations.
 During his trip, Prime Minister Manmohan Singh is scheduled to hold talks Chinese President Hu Jintao and Prime Minister Wen Jiabao as well as other top Chinese officials and business leaders.
 The leaders of the world's two most populous nations are expected to discuss energy security, climate change, and a possible regional trade agreement.
+Audio in Lao.